XinRC/CS-1134/lecture4/README.md

 1. Drop the lowest order terms
 2. Ignore leading constants of highest order

-For example, for ever `x = 5` or similar code, you can add `+1`.
+For example, for every `x = 5` or similar code, you can add `+1`.
 However, for `loops`, you must represent the loop as `n` and multiply it by those inside the loop.
 For example:

 ```python
 def count(n):